lucashn/peakutils/docs/tutorial_a.rst

 Estimating and removing the baseline
 ------------------------------------

-It is common for data to have a baseline that may not be desired.
+It is common for data to have an undesired baseline.
-*PeakUtils* implements one function for estimating the baseline by using an iterative polynomial regression algorithm:
+*PeakUtils* implements a function for estimating the baseline by using an iterative polynomial regression algorithm.

 .. code:: python